kellyjadams/ap-exam-scores/README.md

 9. Last Years Data - For Comps
 10. This Years Goals

+#### AP Scores Table
 Below is an example of the AP Language table.
+All of the courses have the same format except the subject name is different.

 | Student Identifier | Grade | Cohort     | AP Lang Predicted AP Score           | AP Lang Predicted AP Level | Did Student Test? | AP Lang Actual AP Score | AP Lang - Actual AP Level |
 |--------------------|-------|------------|--------------------------------------|----------------------------|-------------------|-------------------------|---------------------------|